tiprankstipranks

 Technology - Risk 3

-Rapid technological changes could significantly impact our competitive position, client relationships and operating results.
+Rapid technological changes could significantly impact our competitive position, client relationships and operating results and our ability to realize the anticipated benefits of the Transaction.

-The professional business services industry has been and continues to be impacted by significant technological changes, enabling companies to offer services competitive with ours.
+The professional business services industry has been and continues to be impacted by significant technological changes and innovation, enabling companies to offer services competitive with ours.
 Those technological changes may (i) reduce demand for our services, (ii) enable the development of competitive products or services, or (iii) enable our current customers to reduce or bypass the use of our services.
-Additionally, rapid changes in artificial intelligence and block chain-based technology are increasing the competitiveness landscape.
-We may not be successful in anticipating or responding to these changes and demand for our services could be further reduced by advanced technologies being deployed by our competitors.
-The effort to gain technological expertise and develop new technologies in our business may require us to incur significant expenses.
+Additionally, rapid changes in artificial intelligence, block chain-based technology, automation and related innovations are increasing the competitiveness landscape.
+The ability of our combined organization following the Transaction to invest in technology and data analytics in order to serve our client base was a key rationale for the Transaction.
+While this provides opportunities, it also can expose us to elevated risk if we do not effectively manage these investments, which may be significant.
+If we are not successful in anticipating or responding to technological changes, we may not generate a return on these investments and demand for our services could be further reduced by advanced technologies being deployed by our competitors.
 In some cases, we depend on key vendors and partners to provide technology and other support.
 If these third parties fail to perform their obligations or cease to work with us, our ability to execute on our strategic initiatives could be adversely affected.

 Production